xuankimtran/docs-1/pages/katalon-studio/docs/fixtures-listeners.md

 ## Test Listeners (Test Hooks)

-Test listeners are test steps created based on your criterion.
-Test listeners "listen" to the event defined in the script and behave accordingly.
-When matching the condition, test listeners are executed.
+Test listeners are test steps created to "listen" to the event defined in the script and behave accordingly.
 In this section, you will learn how to create a test listener.

 ### Create new Test Listeners